BAMresearch/ConcreteStrengthPredictionApp/README.md

 ## Description

+An Application for Concrete Strength Prediction using:
++ Linear Regression
++ Lasso
++ Ridge

 This App is based on Pranay Modukuru's [Notebook](https://github.com/pranaymodukuru/Concrete-compressive-strength) and got developed within the context of the Mat-O-Lab project.